cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 }
 ```

 You can choose to start with no games or insert a number of games to start with.
-You will need to choose the first ID of the first game in any case, which here is set at `0`.
+In either case, you must choose the first ID of the first game, which here is set at `0`.

 ### Protobuf service interfaces

-Beyond the created objects Starport also creates services that declare and define how to access the newly-created storage objects.
+In addition to created objects, Starport also creates services that declare and define how to access the newly-created storage objects.
 Starport introduces empty service interfaces that can be filled as you add objects and messages when scaffolding a brand new module.

-In your case, Starport added to `service Query` how to query for your objects:
+In this case, Starport added to `service Query` how to query for your objects:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/proto/checkers/query.proto#L16-L30]
 service Query {